jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - New Feature: Made project compatible with sonatype.org hosting
 - New Feature: This project is now available in the 'Maven Central Repository'
 - New Feature: Added an example how to work with duplicate keys and the tuple history
-- New Feature: Added client software section in documentation
+- New Feature: Added client software section in the documentation
 - Improvement: Updated dependencies (SnakeYAML, osmosis, org.json, Mockito)

 ### Version 0.3.4 (Stable) - 03.11.2017
-- New Feature: Added a experiment to determine the bloom filter efficiency
+- New Feature: Added an experiment to determine the bloom filter efficiency
 - New Feature: Tuple Storages now have a configuration
 - New Feature: Implemented duplicate key tuple stores
 - New Feature: Implemented TTL tuple stores